arinamok/Marketing-ROI-Optimization/README.md

 | 95% Confidence Interval | (−0.0026, 0.0123) |
 | Statistically Significant? | ❌ Not at 95% level |

 **Interpretation:** The 28% lift is promising but statistically unconfirmed.
-The root cause is a severe sample imbalance — 33,568 users in the Ad group vs. only 1,432 in the PSA group (23:1 ratio).
+The root cause is a severe sample imbalance having 33,568 users in the Ad group vs. only 1,432 in the PSA group (23:1 ratio).
 The confidence interval crosses zero, meaning the true difference could still be zero or negative.
 Increasing the PSA sample size is a prerequisite to drawing a valid conclusion.

 ---